To finalise your separation with your spouse or de facto partner, you will generally need to consider more than just obtaining a divorce.

 If a Divorce Order is made at the hearing, it will take effect in one month and one day, after which time your marriage is dissolved.

-Importantly, you will only have one year from the date the Divorce Order comes into effect to commence property settlement or spousal maintenance proceedings in the family law courts or finalise those matters in a legally binding way, unless you are granted leave of the court to proceed out of time, which is only given in limited circumstances.
+Importantly, you will only have one year from the date the Divorce Order comes into effect to commence property settlement or spousal maintenance proceedings or finalise those matters in a legally binding way, unless you are granted leave of the court to proceed out of time, which is only given in limited circumstances.

 Property settlement is the division of your property after you separate.

-The family law courts adopt the following process in determining how parties’ assets will be divided:
+The court adopts the following process in determining how parties’ assets will be divided:

 - Identifying whether it is just and equitable to make an order adjusting the parties’ property by identifying the existing legal and equitable interests of the parties, being the net asset pool.

-Just because you were married does not necessarily mean that there will be a property settlement.
+Just because you were married or in a de facto relationship does not necessarily mean that there will be a property settlement.
 In some cases, where parties have kept their assets and income separate, the Courts have declined to make an adjustment of their property.

 - Considering each parties’ future needs, having regard to factors such as a party’s age, health, care of children and income earning capacity.
 A percentage adjustment may be made in favour of one party after considering those various factors.